Oli8/bool-expr-generator/README.md

 boolGenerator.options({complexity: 4});
 console.log(boolGenerator.generate()); // true XOR 1 AND !0 OR !0

-// You can also use a nested expression of given complexity as logical value const boolGenerator = new BoolExpr({
+// You can also use a nested expression with or without its own options const boolGenerator = new BoolExpr({
-	logicalValues: [true, false, BoolExpr.nestedExpr(2)], // Note that you need you combine them with at least one primitive logical value
+	logicalValues: [true, false, BoolExpr.nestedExpr({complexity: 2, logicalValues: [0, 1]})], // Note that it is advised to specify the logicalValues
 });
-let expr = boolGenerator.generate(); // 'false && (false || true)'
+let expr = boolGenerator.generate(); // 'false && (0 || 1)'
 ```

 ### Option object